bbengfort/bengfort.cs.umd.edu/_posts/2014-03-10-entity-resolution-for-big-data.md

 Entity Resolution is becoming an important discipline in Computer Science and in Big Data especially with the recent release of Google's [Knowledge Graph][knowledge_graph] and the open [Freebase API][freebase].
-Therefore it is exceptionally timely that next week at KDD 2013, Dr. Lise Getoor of the University of Maryland and Dr. Ashwin Machanavajjhala of Duke University are giving a tutorial on
+Therefore it is exceptionally timely that last year at KDD 2013, Dr. Lise Getoor of the University of Maryland and Dr. Ashwin Machanavajjhala of Duke University gave a tutorial on
 [_Entity Resolution for Big Data_][kdd_tutorial].
 We were fortunate enough to be invited to attend a run through workshop at the Center for Scientific Computation and Mathematical Modeling at College Park, and wanted to highlight some of the key points for those unable to attend.
+This post has been reposted from other sources.

 <!--more-->